Young Trustees Programme

 Learn more about the programme by reading our blog post ‘Bringing new perspectives to charity boards’.

-This programme is aimed at individuals who are aged 35 and under, who are in the early stages of their professional career.
+This programme is aimed at individuals who are in the early stages of their professional career.
+Participants tend to be in the 21-35 age bracket.
 University students may be less suited to this opportunity if they do not have a permanent residence in Oxford.
+Get in touch if you want to discuss your specific circumstances.

 We are an inclusive organisation and can make reasonable adjustments to application processes, interviews, training sessions and other activities on a case-by-case basis.
 We also provide ongoing support for the individuals we work with, so if you have particular accessibility needs, please do get in touch.